Northwest Division (NBA): Sam Jones Trophy

-Beginning with the 2021–22 season, the Northwest Division champions has received the Sam Jones Trophy.
+Beginning with the 2021–22 season, the Northwest Division champion has received the Sam Jones Trophy.
 As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
 During his playing career from 1957 to 1969, Sam Jones was an integral part of a Boston Celtics dynasty that won 10 NBA championships during that span.
 The Jones Trophy consists of a 200 mm crystal ball.